 A few months before I decided to quit my job and move, I’d made a whole timeline of accomplishments I hoped to reach within the next three to five years.
 It included a series of backup plans, too, should Plan A not work out (Plan A: become a hugely successful writer, make lots of money, buy a home in Malibu, take many naps).
 This timeline included mini-goals of what I hoped to accomplish within a month, year, three years, etc. It included a breakdown of expenses.
 It also included different scenarios.
 I asked myself: What would it take for me to give up and move back?
-In short, it was painstakingly meticulous.
+In short, it was goal oriented and painstakingly meticulous.

 Which was fine, but you could read my stress and neurosis all over it.
 I showed the timeline to a friend of mine, proudly.